Skip to content

 Online Demo

-In case you are using Drizzle, you can install the @rstore/nuxt-drizzle module instead of @rstore/nuxt to automatically generate the models and plugins from your drizzle schema.
+In case you are using Drizzle, you can install the @rstore/nuxt-drizzle module instead of @rstore/nuxt to automatically generate the collections and plugins from your drizzle schema.

 1. Install @rstore/nuxt-drizzle and add it to the Nuxt config: